strace - trace system calls and signals

 - --daemonize=session

-- Run tracer process as tracee's grandchild in a separate session
+- Runs the tracer process as the tracee's grandchild in a separate session

-("true daemonisation").
-In addition to reduction of the visible
+(known as "true daemonisation").
+In addition to reduction of the

-effect of strace, it also avoids killing of strace upon
+visible effect of strace, this also prevents strace from

 - -f